-An inventory provision is estimated by management based on expected future sales and expiry dates and is recorded in cost of products sold.
+An inventory provision is estimated by management based on expected future sales and expiry dates of finished goods and is recorded in cost of products sold.
 Subsequent changes to provisions are recorded in cost of products sold in the consolidated statements of income and comprehensive income.